West coast of North America, from British Columbia south to Baja California and the Sea of Cortez.

 Inhabit rocky and sandy beaches of coastal islands and mainland shorelines along the coasts.

-California sea lines are characterized by a streamlined body and powerful flippers.
+California sea lions are characterized by a streamlined body and powerful flippers.
 California sea lions range in color from chocolate brown in males to a lighter, golden brown in females.
 They have a "dog-like" face, and at around five years of age, males develop a bony bump on top of their skull called a sagittal crest.
 This is a sexually dimorphic trait and helps the males and female easily recognize one another.
 The top of a male's head often gets lighter in color with age.
 California sea lions do not have lion-like manes like other sea lion species.

 They belong to a group of seals called otariids, or eared seals.
 This group has external ear flaps and large flippers that they use to "walk" on land.
 Their hind flippers are shorter than the front flippers and can be rotated forward to help it shuffle along on land.
 Sea lions have external ear flaps, large eyes and 40 to 60 whiskers.
 California sea lions also have thick layers of blubber to insulate their bodies from the chilly ocean waters.